mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 **Katagiri**: Yeah, it’s a good question. *[He laughs.]*

-That’s why you could say “cross-country skiing zen”, “Zen basketball”, or zen tea ceremony, zen kendo and judo.
-Or zen business... or zen perfume. *[Laughter.]* Sure, we say so: Zen perfume, and Zen basketball, because you can experience that *shikan* in every activity.
+That’s why you could say “cross-country skiing zen”, “zen basketball”, or zen tea ceremony, zen kendo and judo.
+Or zen business... or zen perfume. *[Laughter.]* Sure, we say so: zen perfume, and zen basketball, because you can experience that *shikan* in every activity.
 Cross country skiing, or bank robbery... if you want, yes, you can do it. *[He laughs.]* But still it’s different, because real Zen doesn’t emphasize the short range.
 [Zen is] for the long range.
 If you want to do zazen for robbing money from the bank, that means very short range, don’t you think so?
 You use your life in the small scale, you use zazen in the small scale, so [your] zazen becomes very small.
-That is what is called “Zen bank robbery”.
+That is what is called “zen bank robbery”.
 You can say so, but it’s not real, total Zen. *[He laughs.]*

 Don’t misunderstand this one.
-People always think, “*That* is zazen.”
+People always think, “That is zazen.”
 Sometimes even the Japanese believe it’s not necessary to do zazen, because whatever you do, everyday life is zazen.
 Some Japanese emphasize this.
 Of course it is; but it’s not real zazen.
 That’s a very prejudiced, very narrow understanding: always seeing in a certain angle, so-called bank robber, or policeman, or cross country skier; always looking at zazen in terms of a certain view.
 But it’s not Zen.
 It’s *part* of Zen.
 Real Zen penetrates every area of human life; never only a certain area like stealing money from a bank.
 [After] stealing from the bank, washing your face, [or] walking on the street, *always* real Zen penetrates, helping.
 Or right in the middle of death, or after death, or before birth, wherever you may be – Zen helps.
 This is real Zen.

 ##### 36:03